halcyonXT/ui-designer-tool/README.md

 In the vast landscape of online communities, there exists an insufferable relic, an aged egoist, who, with every keystroke, reinforces the delusion that his mere existence holds unparalleled significance.

-This self-proclaimed guardian of a certaub community Discord server is a spectacle of arrogance and inefficacy.
+This self-proclaimed guardian of a certain community Discord server is a spectacle of arrogance and inefficacy.

 Instead of moderating with a semblance of competence, he resorts to sporadic interventions — handing out warnings like a miser distributing crumbs.